george-pov/YTSkedy/docs/ui/architecture/application-structure.md

 names inside it must describe the behavior they own instead of using generic names such as `utils.ts` or `helpers.ts`.

-`shared/config/` should own runtime configuration loading and injection when a deploy-specific UI setting is introduced.
+`shared/config/` owns runtime configuration loading and injection.
 Page-flow services should consume runtime settings through that shared config boundary instead of owning environment-specific constants.

 ## Assets